malgebary/Azure-Route-Server-MicroHack/README.md

 	10.3.1.5        4        65515      19      29       10    0    0 00:13:05        2

-   ## Task5: Build Ipsec tunnel between CSR NVA in HUB-SCUS Vnet and CSR1 NVA in HUB-EastUS Vnet
+   ## Task5: Build IPsec tunnel between CSR NVA in HUB-SCUS Vnet and CSR1 NVA in HUB-EastUS Vnet

    - Document the ***CSR1*** NVA public ip ***CSR1NVA-PublicIp*** and the public ip of the ***CSR*** NVA ***CSRPublicIP*** as we will need them to build the Ipsec tunnel in next step: